freemansoft/flutter-embedded/README.md

 * Proxy the flutter application side through/via the static site.
 * Demonstrate message channel communication between the primary site app and the embedded flutter applications
+* Look at ways of eliminating 'unsafe-inline' and 'unsafe-eval' in ContentSecurityPolicyOptions in `server.dart`.
+Left in for now to simplify.